evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 ## Performance

 The Mercedes-EQ EQS 450+ has a maximum power of 265KW (360hp).
 The total torque is 800nm.
 The 0-100km/h sprint (0-62mph) takes 5,6 seconds.
-The top speed is 210 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 210 km/h.

 ## Battery, range, and charging